Grace Norman

 Grace Norman (born March 9, 1998) is an American Parathlete.
 She was the 2016 Paralympics gold medalist in the Women's individual PT4 Paratriathlon.
-She also won the silver medal in the women's PTS5 event at the 2020 Summer Paralympics held in Tokyo, Japan.
+She also won the silver medal in the women's PTS5 event at the 2020 Summer Paralympics held in Tokyo, Japan, as well as the gold medal in the women's PTS5 event at the 2024 Summer Paralympics held in Paris, France.

-She attended and raced for Cedarville University from 2016 to 2020.
+Norman attended and raced for Cedarville University from 2016 to 2020.